Translated using DeepL

 News on FI from the personnel area

-Information for FI staff and employees clearly in one place
+Information for FI employees in one place

-In the first half of 2024, FI launched a pilot of an onboarding e-course for new male and female FI employees to guide them through the adaptation process at their new workplace.
+In the first half of 2024, FI launched a pilot of an onboarding e-course for new male and female FI employees to guide them through the adaptation process in their new workplace.
 The successful launch of the course for new recruits has shown that most of the information presented here may also be of interest to existing faculty staff, as the course content acts as a signpost to relevant information from various sources.
 The course is created using the Interactive Curriculum in IS MU, which offers a user-friendly display on PCs and mobile devices and allows administrators to easily update the content.

 The e-course is published on the FI document server in IS MU.